Radon Protection: How Homebuyers can do Their Due Diligence

 The process of buying a home requires a good amount of investigation, even in the best of situations.
 When there are concerns that may be hidden or invisible, that just makes it even more important for those looking to buy a home to perform their due diligence.
 One very important example of this is determining if a property has (or is prone to having) a radon problem.

 Radon is a natural occurring radioactive gas that is a colorless, odorless and tasteless.
 It is practically undetectable without the use of specialized detection equipment.
-The presence of radon in a home is concerning because not only can it not be seen, smelled or tasted, the Surgeon General says that radon exposure is the second leading cause of lung cancer in non-smokers in the United States today.
+The presence of radon in a home is a concerning hazard because not only can it not be seen, smelled or tasted, the Surgeon General says that radon exposure is the second leading cause of lung cancer in non-smokers in the United States today.
 In fact, about 2,900 of the 21,000 reported radon-related lung cancer deaths include people who have never smoked.
 In addition, the elderly, young children, smokers, and anyone with breathing/lung or other respiratory issues can be at higher risk of severe illness or death when overexposed to radon.

 While radon can be found in homes and other buildings across the entire United States, there are certain "radon zones" around the country in which the chances of finding radon in significant levels is higher than average.
 For example, several towns in Bergen County have moderate to low risk radon levels.
 This is critical information to understand when entering into a transaction to buy a home.
 In addition to the other inspections to ensure a home is indeed a safe place to live, buyers should perform a dedicated radon inspection in order to determine radon levels so that any previously uncovered issue can be dealt with in a fair and equitable manner.

 A home purchase is one of the most significant transactions people go through in their lives.
 It should stand to reason that most people don't want to be exposed to a significant danger and/or cost right after closing.
 The way one approaches a deal can greatly reduce their financial and health risks.